vicoslab/dis_tutorial1/README.md

 Note that only the native install will likely be capable of running the Gazebo simulator with GPU acceleration, which is a requirement for real-time simulation.
 Please note that we might not be able to help you with issues you encounter with a Windows installation of ROS2.

-Example code will be available for download as one [metapackage](https://docs.ros.org/en/humble/How-To-Guides/Using-Variants.html) (package that only contains other subpackages) per exercise.
+Example code will be available for download as one [metapackage](https://docs.ros.org/en/humble/How-To-Guides/Using-Variants.html) (package that only contains other subpackages) per tutorial.

 ## Concepts and terminology